Biography of E. Thomas Sullivan, J.D.

 Tom Sullivan became the 26th President of the University of Vermont in July 2012.
 Prior to becoming President, he served as Senior Vice President for Academic Affairs and Provost at the University of Minnesota from July 2004 and through January 2012.

 He served as the eighth dean of the University of Minnesota Law School from 1995 to 2002.
 Upon finishing his term as dean, he returned to full-time research and teaching.
 In June 2003, he received the J. William Elwin, Jr., Award from the American Bar Association Section of Legal Education for leadership and contributions to law school development.
 At the University of Minnesota Law School, he has received the Stanley V. Kinyon Teacher of the Year Award for Excellence in Teaching.
-In 2005, he was appointed the Julius E. Davis Chair in Law.
 He has chaired the ABA Section of Legal Education, and has chaired the Association of American Law Schools Section on Antitrust and Economic Regulation.
-On several occasions, he has been a consultant to the U.S. Senate Judiciary Committee on judicial nominations to the Supreme Court, and to the U.S. Senate Com-merce Committee on mergers.
+On several occasions, he has been a consultant to the U.S. Senate Judiciary Committee on judicial nominations to the Supreme Court, and to the U.S. Senate Commerce Committee on mergers.

-He is a nationally recognized authority on antitrust law and complex litigation, having authored 11 books and over 50 articles.
+He is a nationally recognized authority on antitrust law and complex litigation, having authored eleven books and over 50 articles.
 He and co-author Professor Richard Frase published Proportionality Principles in American Law: Controlling Excessive Government Actions (Oxford University Press, 2009).
-He is the co-author, with Professors Herbert Hovencamp and Howard Shelanksi of Antitrust Law, Policy, and Procedure (6th ed., 2009) and co-author with Professor Jeffrey Harrison of Understanding Antitrust and Its Economic Implications (5th ed. , 2009).
-Most recently, he published Complex Litigation with Professors Richard Freer, Doug Floyd and Brad Clary (2010).
+He is the co-author, with Professors Herbert Hovencamp, Howard Shelanksi, and Christopher Leslie of Antitrust Law, Policy, and Procedure (7th ed., 2014) and co-author with Professor Jeffrey Harrison of Understanding Antitrust and Its Economic Implications (6th ed. , 2014).
+Most recently, he published Complex Litigation with Professors Richard Freer, Doug Floyd and Brad Clary (2nd ed., 2014).
 He also published Private Antitrust Actions (Little, Brown & Co., 1996) with Douglas Floyd.
-His most recent book, The Arc of Due Process in American Constitutional Law, was published this spring by Oxford University Press with Toni Massaro.
+In 2013, he published The Arc of Due Process in American Constitutional Law by Oxford University Press with Tony Massaro.